Garcia’s 2-run homer in 10th lifts Rangers over Rays 6-4

 ST. PETERSBURG, Fla.
 (AP) — Adolis Garcia’s first major league homer, a two-run shot in the 10th inning, gave the Texas Rangers a 6-4 victory over the Tampa Bay Rays on Thursday night.

-Garcia drove a 1-2 pitch from Cody Reed (0-1) the other way into the right-field stands.
+“I was excited,” Garcia said through a translator, adding it was special to hit the game-winner on Jackie Robinson Day.

+“You could just see the joy when he’s running around first base,” Rangers manager Chris Woodward said.
+“It’s great to see.”

 Nick Solak and Charlie Culberson also homered for the Rangers, who have won three straight following a four-game losing streak.

+Garcia nearly hit his first homer Wednesday night, driving the ball off the top of the wall in right-center field and circling the bases amid confusion over whether it actually landed in the stands and bounced back onto the field.

+The 28-year-old outfielder slid into home plate and was ruled safe.
+The call was overturned, leaving Garcia with a two-run triple that helped Texas finish a 5-1 victory.

+“I told a friend, wait until tomorrow,” Garcia said, smiling.
+“I’ll get one.”

-Josh Sborz (1-0) pitched a scoreless inning, and Ian Kennedy finished up for his third save in three opportunities.
+Josh Sborz (1-0) pitched a scoreless inning and Ian Kennedy finished up for his third save in three opportunities.

 Mike Brosseau homered for the Rays, who went 3 for 13 with runners in scoring position and stranded 12 overall.